 If California were a country, it would immediately be a global force to be reckoned with.
 It is no secret that California is the largest and most productive state in the United States.
 Between Silicon Valley, Hollywood, agriculture, and tourism, there is plenty to be excited about in the Golden State.

-California’s GDP in 2021 was $3.35T, representing 14.6% of the total U.S. economy.
-If California were a country, it would be the 5th largest economy in the world, more productive than India and the United Kingdom.
+California’s GDP in 2022 was $3.6T, representing 14.3% of the total U.S. economy.
+If California were a country, it would be the 5th largest economy in the world, and more productive than India and the United Kingdom.

 If we were to list the 50 states by economic output, it’s easy to see how dominant California really is.

 California’s Economic Secret

 So, what is California’s secret?
 Is it the weather?
 Silicon Valley?
 Hollywood?
 The higher wage rates?
 No, it is none of these, though these are certainly impacting the state’s economic output.
 The single biggest factor driving California’s economic success is the size of its population.
 The correlation between these two factors is a staggering 98.2%.
-Yes, Vermont has the smallest economic output, but that can be explained by the fact that only 645K people reside in the state whereas California has 39.2M people.
+Yes, Vermont has the smallest economic output, but that can be explained by the fact that only 647K people reside in the state whereas California has 39M people.
+Note that this is the second year in a row that California has realized a net loss in its population.
+We go into California’s population decline and how to change California residency here.

 If we were to adjust each states’ GDP by its population (per capita), California is no longer on top.
 New York now has the honors.
-California finishes in 5th place with an $85K economic output per person.
-Note that North Dakota finished above California and Alaska above Illinois.
+California finishes in second with an $92K economic output per person.
+Note that Alaska is third on this list with only a population of 733K.

-While not on top on a per capita basis, no one would argue the economic importance of the state.
+While not on top of a per capita basis, no one would argue the economic importance of the state.
 California’s economy is diverse.
 It is dominated by technology, trade, media, tourism, and agriculture.

 If we were to classify California’s economy by its different industries, here is how they contribute as a percentage of the total.Source: Bureau of Economic Analysis 2022 data in billion chained 2012 U.S. dollars